Lastaapps/fb-pages-discord-bot/README.md

 If the bot does not work for you, please open an issue as it's still in a beta stage.
 The bot is provided with no guaranties, see License.

+### Commands

-Bot support multiple commands.
+Bot supports multiple commands.
 Their availability may vary based on which FB authorization features are enabled.

 - `fb_ping` - tests connection and basic permissions
 - `fb_list_available` - pages that are available to the bot.
 If the bot has proper rights,